 N.B.
-PaO2: FiO2 ratio (Normal ratio is 300 to 500), if this ratio drops this may indicate deterioration in gas exchange, this is particularly important in defining ARDS.
+PaO2: FiO2 ratio (Normal ratio is 300 to 500), if this ratio drops this may indicate a deterioration in gas exchange, this is particularly important in defining ARDS.

 Imaging studies of the chest, such as chest x-rays or CT help in identifying the cause of the hypoxia, e.g., pneumonia, pulmonary edema, hyperinflated lungs in COPD and other conditions.
 CT chest can give more detailed images that outline the exact pathology, CT angiogram of the chest is of particular importance in detecting the pulmonary embolism.
 Another modality is the VQ scan which can detect the ventilation-perfusion mismatch, which is helpful in diagnostics of acute or chronic pulmonary embolism.
 VQ scan can be particularly useful when renal failure or allergy to iodinated contrast increases risks of CT angiography.

 The first step in evaluating the hypoxia is to calculate the A-a gradient of oxygen.
 This is the difference in the amount of oxygen between the Alveoli “A” and the amount of oxygen in the blood “a."
 In other terms, the A-a oxygen gradient = PAO2 - PaO2.